-If it is community wide, ask the local paper to enclose a flyer or run an ad in the weekly newspaper one week prior (see flyer sample on page 14 and ad samples on pages 20-21).
+If it is community-wide, enclose a flyer or run an ad in the weekly newspaper one week prior (see flyer sample on page 14 and ad samples on pages 20-21).
 This flyer explains the program and asks residents to rake the curb, streets and boulevards in front of their homes, bag the debris and either take it to the compost site or leave it for your organization to pick up on the Clean-Up Day.
-It also encourages them to complete the card on the door hanger to provide credit for the work and to help us in measuring how much pollution they have prevented.
+It also encourages them to com-plete the card on the door hanger to provide credit for the work and to help us in measuring how much pollution they have prevented.